Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 Given that that world has also shown the abili

-Heisenberg compensator (Score:2)
+Heisenberg compensator (Score:5, Informative)

 That's what the Heisenberg compensator are for: http://memory-alpha.wikia.com/... [wikia.com]